Chart Color Schemes

 Seaford Heights's residents boast exceedingly positive health performance metrics with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health outcomes data shows excellent results at Seaford Heights, with typical health conditions seen across both young and elderly populations.
-Approximately 61% of residents have private health cover, compared to 48.6% in Greater Adelaide and a national average of 55.3%.
-The most prevalent medical conditions are asthma (7.8%) and mental health issues (7.5%).
+Health outcomes data shows excellent results throughout Seaford Heights, with typical health conditions seen across both young and elderly populations.
+Private health cover is exceptionally high at approximately 61% of the total population (1,031 people), compared to 49.1% in Greater Adelaide.

-Around 79.0% of residents report no medical ailments, higher than the 62.9% in Greater Adelaide.
-Only 4.0% of residents are aged 65 or over (68 people), lower than the 21.0% in Greater Adelaide.
+The most common medical conditions are asthma and mental health issues, affecting 7.8 and 7.5% of residents respectively, while 79.0% report no medical ailments, compared to 62.9% in Greater Adelaide.
+Only 4.0% of residents are aged 65 and over (68 people), lower than the 21.0% in Greater Adelaide.

 Frequently Asked Questions - Health